 The Riback program is intended for highly motivated PharmD students interested in a research career in biomedical sciences.

 The David J. Riback Research Pre-doctoral Fellowships in the UIC College of Pharmacy are funded by an endowment created by Aaron E. Kaplan (Baccalaureate of Science in Pharmacy, 1947) in honor of his uncle, David (Graduate in Pharmacy, 1927).
 Funds from this endowment support intensive, short-term research training for PharmD students under the supervision of a College of Pharmacy faculty mentor.

-The program runs for 10 weeks during the summer and provides a stipend of $5,000 for the student and additional $1,000 for supplies.
+The program runs for 10 weeks during the summer between May 16 - August 15 and provides a stipend of $5,000 for the student and additional $1,000 for supplies.
 Training includes hands-on research conducted in the laboratories or clinical practices of faculty members and additional research-related and enrichment activities coordinated with the SURF program.
 Riback Fellows present their final research results in poster format during the SURF/Riback minisymposium in early August and during the annual College of Pharmacy Research Day held in the last week of February.

 - Note: You must have approval from your mentor before you can submit the letter of intent.

 - All currently enrolled P1 and P2 students are eligible to apply.
 P3 students will be given consideration (can’t be doing rotations during the summer Riback appointment).